 Ancient Ways and Modern Science

 Amazonian shamanism is intimately connected to our Mother Earth and the spirit world.
-The lineages of Amazonian healers have lived in harmony with their surroundings for many thousands of years.
+Indigenous peoples have lived in harmony with their surroundings for many thousands of years.
 They are custodians of a body of ancient wisdom that may hold the answers that religious institutions have been seeking for millennia.

-The true healers of the Amazon have not lost the critical link with the spiritual / non -physical aspects of nature; the divine information they hold and ultimately, how they connect us to each other and to spirit.
-We also hold this knowledge deep within ourselves but it has been lost in our alienation from nature and each other.
-Ayahuasca is a gateway to reconnecting with this information.
+The true healers of the Amazon have not lost the critical link with the spiritual / non -physical aspects of nature; the sacred information they hold and ultimately, how they connect us to each other and to spirit.
+We also hold this knowledge deep within ourselves but it has been forgotten due to our alienation of nature and each other.
+Ayahuasca is a gateway to reconnecting with and remembering this information.
 The plant kingdom holds an “akashic record” of knowledge about mankind: our true past, present and future.
-Working with Ayahuasca can guide us to remember that we are actually spiritual beings living a human existence.
+Working with ayahuasca can guide us to remember that we are actually spiritual beings living a human existence.

-Scientific research into consciousness is developing a complex and mysterious hypothesis about the way we think, the power of thought, life after death, higher dimensions, the life-force energy (chi, prana) and alternative realities – many of the key elements that have long been acknowledged by the esoteric religions and transcendental practices of the shamans across every continent.
+Scientific research into consciousness is developing a complex and mysterious hypothesis about the way we think, the power of thought, near death experiences, life after death, higher dimensions, the life-force energy (chi, prana) and alternative realities – many of the key elements that have long been acknowledged by the esoteric religions and transcendental practices of the wisdom keepers and shamans across every continent.

 It appears we are ready to transcend the bastions of old science, such as Newton, Descartes and Darwin.
-Quantum physics, string-field theories, advanced molecular biology and psychology among other branches of science are opening up to a new way of thinking closely aligned to the new pathways of consciousness heralded by Ayahuasca.
+Quantum physics, string-field theories, neuroscience, and advanced molecular biology and progressive psychology among other branches of science are opening up to a new way of thinking closely aligned to the new pathways of consciousness heralded by ayahuasca.